April 3, 2020

 - Coronavirus-qualifying reasons for leave.

 - A statement that the employee can’t work or telework because of this reason.

-For leave caused by a quarantine or isolation order, an employee must provide the name of the government entity that issued the quarantine or isolation order.
+For leave caused by a quarantine or isolation order, an employee must provide the name of the government entity that issued the order.

-For leave due to self-quarantining, the employee must provide the name of the health care provider making the quarantine recommendation.
+For leave due to self-quarantining, the employee must provide the name of the healthcare provider making the recommendation.

-For leave caused by an employee’s own serious health condition related to the coronavirus, or to care for the employee’s spouse, son, daughter or parent with a serious health condition, the normal FMLA certification rules apply.
+Normal FMLA certification rules apply for leave caused by an employee’s own serious health condition related to the coronavirus, or to care for the employee’s spouse, child, or parent with a serious health condition.

 For leave under the expanded FMLA, the employee must provide: